Joey Meneses Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in MLB.
+- The Athletics pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics have a 5.77 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.79).

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (155 total, 1.3 per game).
+- Athletics pitchers combine to give up 158 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Blackburn (2-2) takes the mound for the Athletics in his 12th start of the season.
-He's put together a 4.35 ERA in 60 2/3 innings pitched, with 63 strikeouts.

-- His most recent time out came on Saturday against the San Francisco Giants, when the right-hander threw six scoreless innings while allowing two hits.
+- In his most recent outing on Sunday against the San Francisco Giants, the righty went 3 1/3 innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.